warpdotdev/docs/features/entry/command-search.md

 ---
 description: >-
-  The Command Search panel allows you to search across Command History, Workflows, Notebooks, and Warp AI all at once.
+  The Command Search panel allows you to search across Command History, Workflows, Notebooks (Private Beta), and Warp AI all at once.
 Warp supports fuzzy search and tries to rank more relevant results.
 ---